Delayed Speech and Language Development in Children

 What is Delayed Speech and Language Development?

 A speech and language delay is when children may follow typical development patterns but they achieve the milestones at a slower rate than their peers.
-Identifying objects by their name, understanding what is spoken, naming things, are all important.
+Identifying objects by their name, understanding what is spoken, and naming things, are all important.
 But children must also learn to communicate their needs using the words they already know.
 Failure to do so is considered a delay.
 There are various causes for a delay in speech, language, and communication.
 It could be due to Hearing Impairment, Autism Spectrum Disorder, Intellectual Disability, Cerebral Palsy, etc., or lack of adequate stimulation.

 What is Communicative Intent?

 Children have an innate tendency to communicate.
 The child’s interest in communicating with others is called communicative intent.
 Even if they have delayed speech, many children still express a strong desire to communicate and interact with others and are motivated by the attention they receive.
 They may communicate through the use of eye gaze, smiles, crying, shouting, gestures, pointing, etc. even before they start speaking.
 They make efforts to imitate others.
 The absence of a desire to communicate is one of the key indicators of Autism Spectrum Disorder.

 Well-meaning parents often tend to provide children with a lot of books and material through which they learn many new words.
 A toddler is often given toys and books that teach the alphabet and counting and other lexical categories.
 Sometimes a child who can name different cars or animals or fruits, may not know the names of common objects in their surroundings which they use daily.
 This may lead to the child using gestures and pointing to indicate his needs.
 In a younger child, this may be considered normal.
 But for an older child, this way of nonverbal communication is considered delayed.